Cost of Dental Implants

 - The doctor’s experience and expertise

 Single Implants can cost around $2,600.
 When multiple implants are placed, the price per implant drops down.
 Circumstances such as the need for adjunctive bone grafting can drive that higher.
-Full-mouth Reconstructive Dental Implants can run for $20,000 to $50,000, depending upon the number of teeth replaced, and the restorative materials used.
+A full-mouth reconstructive with dental implants can range from $20,000 to $50,000, depending upon whether teeth also need removal, of bone loss has occurred, and bone grafting needs to be done, and also what the final restoration will be- acrylic or ceramic, and fixed or removable.
 The restoring dentist also has separate fees for the teeth being replaced, on top of the implants.

 Continuing Cost of Bridges and Dentures